Pannonia: After Roman rule

 During the Migration Period in the 5th century, some parts of Pannonia were ceded to the Huns in 433 by Flavius Aetius, the magister militum of the Western Roman Empire.
 After the collapse of the Hunnic empire in 454, large numbers of Ostrogoths were settled by Emperor Marcian in the province as foederati.
 The Eastern Roman Empire controlled southern parts of Pannonia in the 6th century, during the reign of Justinian I. The Byzantine province of Pannonia with its capital at Sirmium was temporarily restored, but it included only a small southeastern part of historical Pannonia.

-Afterwards, it was again invaded by the Avars in the 560s, and the Slavs, who first may settled c.
-480s but became independent only from the 7th century.
+Afterwards, it was again invaded by the Avars in the 560s, and by the Slavs, who may have first settled around the 480s but only became independent starting in the 7th century.
 In 790s, it was invaded by the Franks, who used the name "Pannonia" to designate the newly formed frontier province, the March of Pannonia.
-The term Pannonia was also used for Slavic polity like Lower Pannonia that was vassal to the Frankish Empire.
+The term Pannonia was also used for the Slavic polity of Lower Pannonia, which was vassal to the Frankish Empire.

-Through Roman influence, a dialect of Latin now called Pannonian Latin developed in the region; the several major political shifts would see it extinct around the 6th century.
+Through Roman influence, a dialect of Latin now called Pannonian Latin developed in the region; the several major political shifts would see it go extinct around the 6th century.